Get To Know Rowland Hall

 urban campuses

-Located in the heart of Salt Lake City, Rowland Hall enjoys easy access to local businesses, artists, and thought leaders, as well as to the University of Utah and Westminster University, which allow for deep partnership between the school and the community.
+Located in the heart of Salt Lake City, Rowland Hall enjoys easy access to local businesses, artists, and thought leaders, as well as to the University of Utah and Westminster University, all of which allow for deep partnership between the school and the community.

 1